navjas73/njllrd_proj2/README.md

   - run the launch file with mode set to typewriter
   - Define the drawing plane
     - place Baxter's arm such that the marker tip is touching the board
     - From the ros_ws directory, publish a message to the "user_input" topic containing any string.
-Enter: "rostopic pub command std_msgs/String ANY_STRING_HERE".
+Enter: "rostopic pub command std_msgs/String 'ANY_STRING_HERE'".
     - Repeat at two other points
   - type any lowercase letter and hit enter
   - type "return" and hit enter to move to a new line